 SHOWING RISK ASSESSMENT RESULTS

-For companies going through the first year or two of SOX compliance, the most common way to report results to the audit committee is via a calendar of activities and milestones, said Maslan.
+For companies going through the first year or two of SOX compliance, the most common way to report results to the audit committee is via a calendar of activities and milestones.
 This shows IA obligations as well as those of management; it also is smart to include an overlay with the audit meeting schedule.

 AUDIT ORGANIZATION AND QUALIFICATIONS